 - Type 5 then ID Number or Visa Number

 This procedure enables workers who would not be able to go directly to the Ministry, to submit their complaints while ensuring that the confidentiality of those complaints is maintained.

 This online platform, which was launched in mid-2021, can be used to file a complaint against entities subject to the provisions of Qatar Labor Law No. 14 of 2004 and the Domestic Workers Law promulgated by Law No. 15 of 2017 or the entities that the Ministry of Administrative Development, Labor and Social Affairs regulate Its business.

-Through the platform, the user can file a complaint or report a violation, follow up on complaints and also review his personal data as it is registered in the Ministry’s database, and he can also update his contact data from a mobile number and an email.
+Through the platform, the user can file a complaint, report a violation, follow up on complaints, and review his personal data registered in the Ministry’s database.
+He can also update his contact data from a mobile number and an email.

 The steps to submit a labour complaint on the ADLSA Complaints Portal is as below: